-Frank teaches courses in leadership and administration, and spirituality and the arts.
-He also teaches in the Department of History of Wake Forest College.
+Frank teaches courses in leadership, spirituality and the arts.
+He also teaches in the Department of History of Wake Forest College and directs the interdisciplinary master's degree program for the university.
 His scholarship focuses on the history and culture of American mainstream Protestantism.
 Frank has written several books including, The Soul of the Congregation: An Invitation to Congregational Reflection (Abingdon Press, 2000), which explores the culture and imagination of local church congregations.
 He offers a course on the relationship between Protestant Christianity and the liberal arts and is the author of Theology, Ethics, and the Nineteenth Century American College Ideal: Conserving a Rational World (Mellen, 1993).
 He has authored two books on United Methodism, most recently with Russell E. Richey, Episcopacy in the Methodist Tradition: Perspectives and Proposals (Abingdon Press, 2004), and his Polity, Practice, and the Mission of The United Methodist Church is the standard text on polity (Abingdon Press, 2006 Edition).
 His research on the place of congregations and religious institutions in the settlement and built landscape of America led him to pursue a master of heritage preservation degree at Georgia State, which he completed in 2006.
 Frank is an ordained elder in the United Methodist Church.
-Elizabeth O'Donnell Gandolfo Earley Assistant Professor of Catholic and Latin American Studies BA, Saint Joseph's; MTS, University of Notre Dame; PhD, Emory University

-Gandolfo is a constructive theologian whose teaching and research interests include the following themes in feminist and Latin American liberation theologies: the place of motherhood in theology and spirituality; the theological and political significance of remembering suffering; and the ecclesiology of Christian base communities in Latin America.
+Elizabeth O'Donnell Gandolfo Earley Assistant Professor of Catholic and Latin American Studies teaching and research interests coalesce around the following themes in feminist and Latin American liberation theologies: the place of motherhood in theology and spirituality; the theological and political significance of remembering suffering; and the ecclesiology of Christian base communities in Latin America.
 Her first book, The Power and Vulnerability of Love: A Theological Anthropology (Fortress, 2015), draws on women's experiences of maternity and natality to construct a theology of suffering and redemption that is anchored in the reality of human vulnerability.
-Her most recent publishing project was a co-edited volume entitled Practice and Source for Theology: Mothering Matters (Palgrave Macmillan, forthcoming 2017).
-She is currently involved in promoting a project that lifts up the historical memory of women in ecclesial base communities of El Salvador.
-Gary Gunderson Professor of Faith and Health of the Public; Vice President, Faith and Health, Wake Forest Baptist Medical Center
+Her most recent publishing project was a co-edited volume entitled Parenting as Spiritual Practice and Source for Theology: Mothering Matters (Palgrave Macmillan, 2017).
+Gandolfo is currently working on a book project entitled Re-membering the Reign of God: Decolonial Ecclesiology in the Base Communities of El Salvador.